MasterHope/Levenshtein_Distance/README.md

 ```
 ./distance
 ```
-This program calculate the difference between the files "text1.txt" and "text2.txt" in the same directory of distance.cpp You could use also other two files, make sure that these two files are in the same directory of distance.cpp and are named "text1.txt" and "text2.txt".
+This program calculate the difference between the files inside the texts directory.
+Make sure to put your file in that directory before running the program.